ordbase/generative-orc-721/SVG.md

 here's a first quick answer / commentary:   for now ordgen / ORC-721  is bitmaps / .PNG  2D   ... support for new format - (scalable) vector graphics (.SVG) supporting 3D upcoming   BUT maybe in a week or two.
 ... another idea is the ordgen "on-chain" render than you can recurse in .SVG  and do the above ...
 ... if you want to do it NOW ... you CAN ...
-BUT you have to inscripe the generated image in 1x as .PNG.  it is your (extra) image so one more inscription needed.
+BUT you have to inscripe the generated image in 1x as .PNG.  it is your image - one more inscription needed to recursve in .SVG.